MRGrant82/horned-beast/README.md

 Start time: 7:30 PM EST

-Finish time:
+Finish time: 10:00 AM EST

-Actual time needed to complete:
+Actual time needed to complete: 5 hours
 Number and name of feature:

 Estimate of time needed to complete: